deltachat/deltachat-pages/en/legacy-move.md

 which is discouraged since some time, the encrypted messages in the Inbox may be annoying.

-If so, you should switch to a dedicated chat profile as follows:
+If so, you should change the profile as follows:

 1. Open Delta Chat, go to **Settings → Advanced → Relays**